rbangueses/summarize-conversations/README.md

 How does it work? when a task is accepted by an agent, if it has a conversationSid we send the transcript of the conversation to OpenAI to generate a transcript and give us a sentiment of the conversation.

 The serverless function receives a conversation sid, fetches the transcript and then sends it to OpenAI to summarize the conversation.
-The prompt is defined on the function, where by default we ask OpenAI to summarize the conversation and tell us the sentiment of that conversation by prepending a single letter (P for Positive /0 for Neutral / N for negative) to the summary.
+The prompt is defined on the function, where by default we ask OpenAI to summarize the conversation and tell us the sentiment of that conversation by prepending a single letter:

-Make sure you point the request to the address of your function on .env file.
+ P for Positive
+ 0 for Neutral
+ N for negative

 Note: you need to deploy the serverless function manually.
-Make sure you set the OPENAI_KEY environment variable and add the openai package to the dependencies.
+Make sure you set the OPENAI_KEY environment variable and add the openai and twilio-flex-token-validator packages to the dependencies.

+After deploying the function, make sure you point the request to the address of your function on .env file.

 This plugin will only attempt to summarize conversations, not calls.